TokamakUI/Tokamak/docs/Building a Renderer/5 Building the Renderer.md

     renderer: self,
     environment: EnvironmentValues()
   ) { closure in
-    fatalError("Stateful apps cannot be created with TokamakStatic") }
+    fatalError("Stateful apps cannot be created with TokamakStaticHTML") }
 }
 ```